clopez/webkit-testhunter/README.md

 # Update the json files

- * Execute: `./fetch.sh` (or just git pull, there is a cronjob that does this daily and commits the result)
+ * Execute: `./resync`
+ * When updating if it prints warnings about not beeing able to fetch data for some revisions then is usually safe to ignore it.
- * Is safe to ignore the warnings about revisions not available (probably that revisions failed to compile webkit, therefore there are no test results for them)
+   (probably that revisions failed to compile webkit, therefore
+    there are no test results for them)